 - 1. Disability: The Ontario Human Rights Code (the "Code") defines "disability" to mean: - a. any degree of physical disability, infirmity, malformation or disfigurement that is caused by bodily injury, birth defect or illness and, without limiting the generality of the foregoing, includes diabetes mellitus, epilepsy, a brain injury, any degree of paralysis, amputation, lack of physical co-ordination, blindness or visual impediment, deafness or hearing impediment, muteness or speech impediment, or physical reliance on a guide dog or other animal or on a wheelchair or other remedial appliance or device, - b. a condition of mental impairment or a developmental disability, - c. a learning disability, or a dysfunction in one or more of the processes involved in understanding or using symbols or spoken language, - d. a mental disorder, or an injury or disability for which benefits were claimed or received under the insurance plan established under the Workplace Safety and Insurance Act, 1997. - 2.
+Family status: status of being in a parent-child relationship, or parent and child "type" of relationship examples include: Parents/guardians caring for children, caring for aging parents/relatives with disabilities.
+May not be based on blood or adoptions ties.
+Residents who have been assessed by OLA for adverse impact may qualify for family status accommodation.

-Accommodations: are reasonable adjustments to the learning and working environment that permit people with disabilities to have equitable opportunities to succeed, and to access equal benefits of education.
+3. Accommodations: are reasonable adjustments to the learning and working environment that permit people with disabilities to have equitable opportunities to succeed, and to access equal benefits of education.
 They are not an advantage.
 Accommodations serve to remove the barriers to achievement as a result of a disability but do not alter the essential academic requirements and competencies that a postgraduate trainee is required to meet.
-Accommodations are a shared responsibility and require the cooperation of the individual and institution (i.e., hospitals, clinics, etc.) throughout the process to determine what kinds of accommodations, if any, are reasonable and necessary in the circumstances.
+Accommodations are a shared responsibility between the resident, Office of Learner Affairs, program director and clinical supervisor and require the cooperation of the individual and institution (i.e., hospitals, clinics, etc.) throughout the process to determine what kinds of accommodations, if any, are reasonable and necessary in the circumstances.
+All accommodations require documentation from the Office of Learner Affairs.
 Reasonable accommodation may require members of the University community to exercise creativity and flexibility in responding to the needs of postgraduate trainees with disabilities and may require significant advance planning.
-However, such accommodation cannot compromise the core competencies of the Program of study, and it also cannot compromise the health and safety of the trainee, the patients or other members of the health care team.
+However, such accommodation cannot compromise the core competencies of the Program of study, cannot rise to the level of undue hardship, and cannot compromise the health and safety of the trainee, the patients or other members of the health care team.